chapstech/olivierchaput/README.md

 - 👋 Hi, I’m @olivierchaput
-- 👀 I’m interested in IT, GameDev, ML
+- 👀 I’m interested in IT, GameDev
-- 🌱 I’m currently learning Python, GO and ML
-- 💞️ I’m looking to collaborate on ML initiatives
-- 📫 Reach me on twitter @ChapsTech

 <!---
 olivierchaput/olivierchaput is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.